Do one or both – a gentle path along the river and a quick hike up an historic road.

 - Turn L toward the boat landing and back to your car.
 Resolve to return for a family picnic by the river!

 - If you have another half hour and energy to spare, cap off your adventure with another hike into the past.
 If it is hunting season, you’ll want to dress in fashion – blaze orange.

 - You can either walk or drive to the nearby trailhead.
 Return to Route 10, turn R and then L up a short gravel drive.
 This leads to an unmarked parking area N of the flat old river terrace that today sees less action from glacial Lake Hitchcock and more from soccer players.
-In winter, trucks deliver snow plowed from downtown streets to this spot, allowing it to melt into the ground close to the river where any contaminants mixed with the snow cannot interfere with drinking water wells.
+In winter, trucks deliver snow plowed from downtown streets to this spot, allowing it to melt into the ground close to the river where any contaminants mixed with the snow cannot interfere with drinking water wells or the river directly.

 - Walk around the green metal gate across the entrance to the old road.
 In 1794, Highway 34 ran “from Ezra Carpenter’s on the Wolfeboro Road to Elias Newton’s on the River Road” (meaning Route 10).
 Its S end continues as Grasse Road linking Reservoir Road to Trescott Road.
 In 1979, Town Meeting voted to discontinue the N part subject to gates and bars such as this one.
 The Town still owns the right of way.